 The Belgian Shepherd Dog is also known as the Belgian Sheepdog and the Groenendael.
-The Groenendael name is one of the four varieties of the Belgian dogs named after four Belgian villages, the other three being Laekenois, Mechelar/Malinois, and Tervuren.
+There are four varieties of Belgian dogs that are named after four Belgian villages: Groenendael, Mechelar/Malinois, and Tervuren.

 They were first bred in the 1880s when they were simply called Continental Shepherd Dogs.
 This medium-sized breed is perfect for the crisp, damp atmosphere of the Belgian Alps.
-They stand from 22-24 inches tall and typically have a rich, black coat.
+They stand from 22 to 24 inches tall and typically have a rich, black coat.
 This thick double coat is perfect for keeping the cold out and keeping bodily warmth in.

 Belgian Shepherds love to stay active and keep moving.
 They have also been used in police and law enforcement, as they have a certain talent for sniffing out bombs and contraband.
 However, Belgian Shepherd Dogs are best left in the hands of experienced dog owners with years of experience in handling energetic dogs.

 Belgian Shepherd Dogs have an extremely wide range of temperaments that vary from individual to individual, so one has to be prepared for the unexpected.
-One thing for sure is that protective instincts come naturally to the Belgian Shepherd dog, so they will learn naturally as they grow.
+One thing for sure is that protective instincts come naturally to the Belgian Shepherd, so they will learn naturally as they grow.